10. Programs & Supervision

 Changes in course work requirements, supervisor or committee membership, or a significant change in research area, require that a new Program of Studies be submitted to the CGSR.

-Undergraduate courses credited towards a graduate program must be senior courses, as determined by the College which offers the course.
+Undergraduate courses credited towards a graduate program must be senior (300-400 level) courses, as determined by the College which offers the course.
 The maximum amounts of undergraduate course content allowed to be credited towards a graduate degree are:

 - Ph.
 D. – 0 credit units